tnamdevnote/youtube-clone/README.md

 # TODO

+-   [x] Replace deprecated API parameter(`relatedToVideoId`)
+    -   As of August 7th, 2023, [Youtube](https://developers.google.com/youtube/v3/revision_history#june-12,-2023) have discontinued their support for `relatedToVideoId` parameter from `search.list` method and it's no longer part of public API.
+Due to this change, I've redirected API call to retrieve a list of videos from a given channel with `channelId` instead of `relatedToVideoId`.
 -   [ ] Add proper loading fallback and 404 page
 -   [ ] Fix encoding issues "&#39" on video title